 14th Annual Leonard Robock Lecture with Dr. Asmeret Asefaw Berhe, March 18, 2025

-The UW–Madison Department of Atmospheric and Oceanic Sciences is pleased to announce Dr. Asmeret Asefaw Berhe as the 14th Annual Leonard Robock Lecture speaker.
-The lecture, “What’s soil got to do with climate change?” is free and open to the public on Tuesday, March 18, from 7–9 pm at the DeLuca Forum in the Discovery Building.
+February 10, 2025The UW–Madison Department of Atmospheric and Oceanic Sciences is thrilled to announce Dr. Asmeret Asefaw Berhe as the 14th Annual Leonard Robock Lecture speaker.
+The lecture, “From Roots to Reach: One Scientist’s Quest to Understand Soils, Confront Climate Change, and Open Doors in STEM” is free and open to the public on Tuesday, March 18, from 7–9 pm at the DeLuca Forum in the Discovery Building.
 A reception with refreshments and appetizers will follow the talk.

 Dr. Asmeret Asefaw Berhe is a Professor of Soil Biogeochemistry and Falasco Chair in Earth Sciences and Geology at the University of California, Merced.
 She previously served as the Director of the US Department of Energy’s Office of Science (Senate confirmed, Presidential Nomination).
 Her research interest lies at the intersection of soil science, geochemistry, global change science, and political ecology.
 Prof. Berhe’s work seeks to improve our understanding of how the soil system regulates the earth’s climate and the dynamic two-way relationship between soil and human communities.
 Numerous awards and honors have recognized her scholarly contributions and efforts to improve equity and inclusion in STEM.
 She is an Elected member of the US National Academy of Engineering, a Fellow of the American Geophysical Union and the Geological Society of America, and a member of the inaugural class of the US National Academies of Science, Engineering, and Medicine’s New Voices in Science, Engineering, and Medicine.